skyastro/skyastro.github.io/README.md

 # Everything ... and in between.

-This project is about building a three dimensional visualization of the local universe at all scales from the neighborhood or the Earth, through the Solar System, and looking at more than 300,000 stars within 100 parsecs of the Sun.
+This project is about building a three dimensional visualization of the local universe at all scales from the neighborhood of the Earth, through the Solar System, and looking at more than 300,000 stars within 100 parsecs of the Sun.
 Ultimately we hope to also include visualization of the the entire Galaxy (though not every star!), and nearby galaxies, groups and clusters.